mdabir-hossain/mdabir-hossain/README.md

 I'm a Data Scientist with an MSc (Distinction) in Data Science from the University of Aberdeen.
 I specialise in Machine Learning, Data Analysis, and Computational Biology, with experience building
 end-to-end ML pipelines, feature engineering, probability calibration, and thermodynamic modelling.
+Currently building and publishing industry-grade machine learning projects focused on **interpretability, business impact, and deployment readiness**.

 ---